 11. Revisions.
-FLP reserves the right to update and revise the guidelines of the program which shall be announced on its official website.
+FLP reserves the right to update and revise the guidelines of the program which shall be announced in its official website.

 12. Financial Commitment.
 The scholarship is subject to FLP’s receipt of funding from its donors and partners.
-If such donors and partners fail to provide funding for the subsequent school years, the awards may be terminated by FLP.
+While FLP has secured funding for the academic year 2022-2023, if such donors and partners fail to provide funding for the subsequent academic years, the awards may be terminated by FLP.
 The Foundation, its trustees, officers, and staff shall not be liable if such donors and partners fail to provide the funds for the monetary award or revoke such funding.